 There are different ways to handle the round the clock needs of a growing baby like Jamie.
 Talk to enough parents and you’ll get head spinning advice, much of which will be based on the other parents’ experiences (or memories) from their own babies.
 Some of the advice can be quite judgmental, leaving a new parent to feel that anything she does is likely to be bad for her baby.

-I always ask parents to think about what they are observing about their baby’s and their own behavior and mood throughout the day to decide whether they need to make changes.
+I always ask parents to think about what they are observing about their baby’s behavior and mood throughout the day to decide whether they need to make changes.
 From what you are saying, you and Jamie are both having a hard time right now.

 Let me describe the typical day of an overtired baby, and you decide if it sounds a little or a lot like Jamie’s day.